 Luckily, there are lots of route-plotting apps available to help you with this, so experiment with the different options to find which one is right for you.

-If your commute is particularly lengthy or you don’t feel comfortable cycling on busy main roads, you might even decide to ride part of the way, then leave your bike in a bike locker or attached to a bike rack and walk, drive, or use public transport for the rest of the journey..
+If your commute is particularly lengthy or you don’t feel comfortable cycling on busy main roads, you might decide to ride part of the way.
+At a stopping point, you could leave your bike in a bike locker or attached to a bike rack before walking, driving, or using public transport for the rest of the journey.

 Staying hydrated is a crucial part of ensuring you don’t overheat or get to work feeling ill or dizzy after your morning commute.

 Make sure you carry a bottle of water with you at all times and remember to keep sipping it at regular intervals throughout the ride.
 It’s also important that, once you’re in work, you keep drinking water throughout the day to replace any fluids you have lost as a result of sweating during your active commute.